 Can you use a dash cam in any car?

-Yes, dash cams are universal and can be installed in virtually any car, truck, or SUV.
-As long as the vehicle has a 12V power outlet or a fuse box for hardwiring, you can use a dash cam.
+Yes, dash cams are universally compatible and can be installed in nearly any car, truck, or SUV.
+The only requirements are a 12V power outlet or access to the vehicle’s fuse box for hardwiring, making them adaptable to most modern vehicles.

 Conclusion: Your Investment in Safety